gardenlinux/gardenlinux/docs/how-to/choosing-flavors.md

 | [`_tpm2`](/reference/features/_tpm2)               | TPM 2.0 sealed disk encryption for `/var`, bound to the Secure Boot certificate chain (see [Boot Modes: Mutable Data](/explanation/boot-modes#mutable-data-modes))    |

-## Step 4: Look Up the Flavor Name
+## Step 4: Look up the flavor name

 Once you have a platform and feature set, look up the exact flavor name and confirm it is published.